History of the Romans in Arabia: Initial contacts

 The volume of commerce between Rome and India via Red Sea and Arabian Sea was huge since the conquest of Egypt by the Romans in 30 BC, according to the historian Strabo: 120 Roman vessels sailed every year from Berenice Troglodytica and many times touched southern Arabia Felix on their travel to India, while doing the Spice Route.
 Mostly in order to secure the maritime route from piracy, the Romans organized an expedition under Aelius Gallus in which the port of Aden (then called Eudaemon) in southern Arabia was occupied temporarily.
-The Romans furthermore maintained a small legionary garrison in the Nabataean port of Leuke Kome ("meaning "the white village", located north of the Arabian port of Jeddah) in the 1st century in order to control the commerce of spices, according to the academic Theodor Mommsen (see Indo-Roman trade relations).
+The Romans furthermore maintained a small legionary garrison in the Nabataean port of Leuke Kome (meaning "the white village", located north of the Arabian port of Jeddah) in the 1st century in order to control the commerce of spices, according to the academic Theodor Mommsen (see Indo-Roman trade relations).

 Frankincense and myrrh, two spices highly prized in antiquity as fragrances, could only be obtained from trees growing in southern Arabia, Ethiopia, and Somalia.
 Arab merchants brought these goods to Roman markets by means of camel caravans along the Incense Route.
 This Incense Route originally commenced at Shabwah in Hadhramaut, the easternmost kingdom of South Arabia, and ended at Petra.
 Strabo compared the immense traffic along the desert routes to that of an army.
 The Incense Route ran along the western edge of Arabia's central desert about 100 miles inland from the Red Sea coast.
 The Roman Pliny the Elder stated that the journey consisted of sixty-five stages divided by halts for the camels.
 Both the Nabataeans and the South Arabians grew tremendously wealthy through the transport of these goods destined for the Roman Empire.

-Gallus's expedition
+Gallus' campaign

 Gaius Aelius Gallus was the second praefectus Aegypti (governor of Roman Egypt) (Aegyptus), from 26 to 24 BC.
 Accounts of his expedition to Arabia Felix are given by Strabo, Cassius Dio and Pliny the Elder.
 Strabo's account is particularly detailed, and derives most of its information from Aelius Gallus himself, who was a personal friend of Strabo.